dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 python3 main.py
 ```
 Note:
+* `env.sh` will configuration environment automatically and install pangolin, bwa and snakemake automatically.
+So before you run pipelines, gurantee to run env.sh once
+* `conda activate pangolin` is not necessary, which is included already in main.py.
 * `main.py` will generate `midresult`, which is used in pipeline 1.
-Before you test pipeline 1,  please make sure run main.py firstly.
+Before you test pipeline 1 alone, gurantee to run main.py once.
-* `conda activate pangolin` is not necessary, which is included already in main.py.

 # Report